jrom876/Person_struct/README.md

 versions of a robust .txt object to sql converter, and started this project.

 Since then (about a month ago as of this writing), the C version has evolved into a Person/array structure with nascent text to sql conversion code and a C Unit automated test framework.
-I am currently writing its sql interface.
+I am currently working on the sql conversion code.

 See: https://github.com/jrom876/TestPerson for the python version of this project.